 • Catholic schools in general are known for strong academics.
 St. Robert Bellarmine in particular has very high academic standards, with academic performance that is well above national averages year after year.

-• Our curriculum provides an excellent academic foundation with Superkids for young readers, an Honors Math program culminating in 9th grade Algebra I in 8th grade, Honors Reading, the Inquiry-based Science Partnership with Loyola University, and more.
+• Our curriculum provides an excellent academic foundation with Superkids for young readers, an Honors Math program culminating in 9th grade Algebra I in 8th grade, Honors Reading, inquiry-based science program, and more.

 • Individual student needs are addressed via our Honors program for students who are ready for more challenging material, as well as a Title 1 teacher for students who need extra support.